sparrovv/komodoro25/readme.md

 # Kanbanery - time tracking with pomodoro extension

+LIB in progress

 ## TODOS

-* Ensure that it doesn't break kanbanery site, try catch
+* Ensure that it doesn't break kanbanery site
-* listen for new tasks and attach pomidor
+* Listen for new tasks and attach pomodoro icon
-* refactor ?
-* Overview log page
+* Better overview log page
-* localStorage keep all in one or by project.id ?
+* Keep logs per project or in one localStorage, hmm ?